ahimsa-innovation-diploma/id-prototype1/adminpitch.md

 This is how the pitch will work...

-Once you and your core team feel like you have done a sufficient amount of research and have a solid mission statement, communicate to the seva that you're ready to start working on your pitch.
+Once you and your core team feel like you have done a sufficient amount of research and have a solid mission statement, communicate to the AHIMSA that you're ready to start working on your pitch.
 Then we, along with mentors, will guide you in the right direction and help create your pitch.
 Then we will schedule a date to pitch your trip to Melissa and usually a few other staff members to get feedback and next